helloanh/JHU-CourseWork/EN605-SoftwareEng/2017.3/instructor-topic-dashboard.rst

 - To display the outputs process by the data-layer team in meaningful graphs and histograms.
 - To navigate back to the upload page.
 - To have the ability to switch between two pannels with ease.
+- To create a dashboard that allows room for future expansion for additional features.
+- To create a dashboard UI that is compatible with current data visualization libraries from the Django framework.

 Requirements
 ------------